pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 ---
 In this blog post we will discuss

-- Why we redesigned Pixie to support an authentication flow exclusively from open-source components.
+- Why we redesigned Pixie to support an authentication flow exclusively from open source components.
-- The designs we considered for open-source authentication, and why we selected [Hydra](https://www.ory.sh/hydra/)/[Kratos](https://www.ory.sh/kratos/).
+- The designs we considered for open source authentication, and why we selected [Hydra](https://www.ory.sh/hydra/)/[Kratos](https://www.ory.sh/kratos/).
 - The technical challenges we ran into with our Hydra/Kratos-based solution, and how we addressed them.

 ## Context

 [Pixie](https://pixielabs.ai/) is an observability platform recently acquired by New Relic.
-To make the project more accessible to the developer community, New Relic is open-sourcing Pixie.
-As part of our commitment to OSS, we want Pixie to be deployable in a completely open-source environment.
+To make the project more accessible to the developer community, New Relic is open sourcing Pixie.
+As part of our commitment to OSS, we want Pixie to be deployable in a completely open source environment.
 However, Pixie had a strong dependency on Auth0 that would complicate this effort.

-In this post we detail how we redesigned Pixie's auth to be open-source compatible.
-We discuss trade offs of several approaches and dive into our final open-source implementation.
+In this post we detail how we redesigned Pixie's auth to be open source compatible.
+We discuss trade offs of several approaches and dive into our final open source implementation.
 Let's start with our Auth0 design.

 ## Initial design with Auth0